The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 While it would be unfair to describe Apple as having made zero progress on this front for three years, the reality is that the Apple Watch’s one-day battery life and one-hour cellular talk time are far below what most people would prefer, even if that’s what customers come to expect from Apple.
 Users shouldn’t have to worry about whether a watch will keep working through the night if they have to make a 30-minute phone call.

 Having used prior versions of the Apple Watch, I can say that if your use of Series 4’s most power-draining features is light, and you’re not using the Cellular model, you’ll be able to go for a day and a half between charges.
-But there are competing watches that will work without compromises for two to five days, and with the Cellular Series 4 Apple Watch, battery drain will likely be higher, and on the 44mm model, the 18-hour/one-day estimate is fair.
+But there are competing watches that will work without compromises for two to five days.
+With the Cellular Series 4 Apple Watch, battery drain will likely be higher, and on the 44mm model, the 18-hour/one-day estimate is fair.

 Like its predecessors, the Apple Watch Series 4 ships with a wireless inductive charging puck that has a USB-A connector on the other end.
 Though Apple separately certified this year’s chargers — the first time it has done so since 2015 — they superficially appear to be unchanged from before, so whatever’s new is unclear.
 As before, the Watches are super-easy to charge, though a charging stand is strongly advised for convenience.